• Ask Aino

 Read more about each tip here

-Useful How-To videos
+Useful tutorial videos

-Block cards in the mobile banking app
+Block your card in the mobile banking app

-Help and advice
+Help and guidance

 Here are some tips:

-1. What are IBAN and BIC/SWIFT?
+1. What is IBAN and BIC/SWIFT?

 • DNB's BIC (SWIFT) address is DNBANOKKXXX

-• Your name and address;
+• Your name and address

 • Your IBAN

-• Our BIC/SWIFT which is DNBANOKKXXX;
+• Our BIC/SWIFT which is DNBANOKKXXX

-• Currency type and amount;
+• Currency type and amount

 1. When are the payment deadlines?

-2. Where can I see the last transactions?
+2. Where can I see recent transactions?

-Here you’ll be able to search transactions from up to 2 years ago, although the maximum search period is 1 year at a time.
-If you want to print out or export the information, you can do this by clicking on ‘Print’, ‘To Excel’ or ‘To CSV file’ at the top of the page.
+Here you can search for transactions from up to two years back in time, but the maximum search period is one year at a time.
+If you wish to print or export the information, you can do this by clicking on Print, To Excel or To CSV file at the top of the page.

 Frequently asked questions about file transfer

-1. What is RGB (accounting-approved payments)?
+1. What is RGB?

-Read more about accounting approved payments
+Read more about RGB

-Did you not find what you were looking for?
+Did not find what you were looking for?

-• Accounts
+• Account

 • Corporate online bank